Andrew J. Sutton

 - Certain Non-Volatile Memory Chips and Products Containing the Same (337-TA-916) – Represented Spansion in an ITC investigation brought against Macronix and several electronics manufacturers, involving four patents related to flash memory chips.

 - Comcast v.
-Rovi (PTAB) – Representing Rovi in fourteen patent office IPR proceedings involving four patents directed to interactive program guides and related hardware and software.
+Rovi (PTAB) – Representing Rovi in fifteen patent office IPR proceedings involving five patents directed to interactive program guides and related hardware and software.

 - Advanced Micro Fabrication Electronics v.
 Veeco Instruments Inc. (PTAB) – Representing Veeco in a patent office IPR proceeding involving a patent directed to removable wafer carriers used in the production of LEDs in Metal-Organic Chemical Vapor Deposition (MOCVD) systems.

 - Defended a Leading U.S. Consumer Electronics Company in a W.D.
 Texas patent infringement action regarding keyboard technology.
 Obtained a favorable settlement.

 - Defending a Leading Lighting Systems Company in a D. Del. patent infringement action regarding wireless technology.

 - Represented a Leading U.S. Consumer Electronics Company.
 Prepared petitions for CBM review challenging litigated patents relating to storing and paying for data.
 Successfully obtained multiple final written decisions invalidating all challenged claims.